The Ultimate Guide to Test-Driving a New City Before You Move There

 Networking in a New City

-Co-working spaces can be a great place to meet your next employer, colleague, mentor, best friend.
+Co-working spaces can be a great place to meet your next employer, colleague, mentor or best friend.
 The person you enjoy bouncing ideas around with may just be the co-founder of a future company, as these spaces excel at fostering entrepreneurship.

-If you’re new to co-working, or it’s been a while since you explored the idea, there’s been an evolution of co-working spaces, many of which will offer a free trial to test out their spaces.
+If you’re new to co-working, or it’s been a while since you explored the idea, co-working spaces have evolved, many of which will offer a free trial to test out their spaces.
 Some are tailored for certain industries, like Galvanize, which has co-working spaces in top tech cities and holds coding and data science boot camps on its campuses, in addition to a calendar filled with interesting workshops.
 In Denver, Creative Density has a podcasting studio to rent in addition to desks and workspaces.
+The company has expanded and now has half a dozen locations.
 And, in Tulsa, 36 Degrees North (36°N) is considered a basecamp for entrepreneurs, startups and innovators.
-Members represent nearly 50 different industries, and the co-working space hosts workshops provides mentorship opportunities and events that help the city’s entrepreneurial ecosystem thrive.
+Members represent nearly 50 different industries, and the co-working space hosts workshops that provide mentorship opportunities and events that help the city’s entrepreneurial ecosystem thrive.

-In Chattanooga, for instance, a group called “ChattaNewbies” brings young professionals together for happy hours, and also hosts events to help newcomers get acquainted with the city.
-In Montana, the Great Falls Friends and Neighbors is a program that brings residents together through social, cultural, civic and philanthropic activities.
+In Chattanooga, for instance, a group called “ChattaNewbies” brings young professionals together for happy hours and hosts events to help newcomers get acquainted with the city.

 How to Make Friends as an Adult

-Prior to COVID, Brea Burkholz was living in Seattle and working in the cruise industry.
+Before COVID, Brea Burkholz lived in Seattle and worked in the cruise industry.
 With ships docked and cruise travel on pause, layoffs were imminent.
 Her lease was also about to come to an end.
 Burkholz began writing her next chapter.
 The setting she chose for it?
 Santa Barbara, CA.

-“I fell in love with the city,” says Burkholz, who made her move in August and started her own public relations business.
+“I fell in love with the city,” says Burkholz, who moved in August 2020.
 “I love that you get the Southern California sunshine, the beach and the mountains.”

 As someone who has made several moves as a young adult, her best advice for getting familiar with a new city and getting to know new people is to volunteer.
 Not only will you meet fellow, civic-minded people, but the act will make you feel connected to your new home, says Burkholz, who is a part of the Junior League, which has chapters across the country.
 She also joined a group for women in communications.

 Some other ideas?
 Try out Bumble BFF, which allows you to make platonic connections with people in your area.
-Or, if you’re not finding a MeetUp Group or Facebook Group that matches your interests, start your own, suggests Lori Cheek, an entrepreneur and creator of a dating app who moved from New York City to Kentucky and just launched a “Bluegrass Bikes and Brews” group on Facebook.
+Look into local groups designed for just this purpose.
+In Virginia, the Great Falls Friends and Neighbors program brings residents together through social, cultural, civic and philanthropic activities.
+Or, if you’re not finding a MeetUp Group or Facebook Group that matches your interests, start your own, suggests Lori Cheek, an entrepreneur and creator of a dating app who moved from New York City to Kentucky and launched a “Bluegrass Bikes and Brews” group on Facebook.

 Single in the City?